This Gut and Psychology Syndrome Book Review may be a bit biased but, only because the GAPS diet has been life changing for me!

-My GAPS diet review may be a bit biased but, only because the GAPS diet has been life changing for me!
-Using it, I have reversed common chronic ailments, had relief from pain and restored my health.
-Let’s look inside the book that started it all.
+With this diet, I have reversed common chronic ailments, had relief from pain and restored my health.
+Let’s look inside the book that got me on the road to health.

-Update: With the amazing health benefits I have had and as an answer to many emails, please see my ebook: GAPS: How to Start
+Update: With the amazing health benefits I have had and as an answer to many emails, please also see my ebook: GAPS Diet: How to Start Ebook

 GAPS is an acronym for the Gut and Psychology Syndrome book by Dr. Natasha Campbell McBride.